janaSunrise/spotify-twitter-banner/README.md

 ### Authentication with Spotify

-Callback based authentication has been built into the App.
+Callback based authentication has been built into the app.
 If you're running for the first time, or the refresh token stored in the configuration file (`~/.spotify_refresh_token`) could not be discovered, you will be prompted to authenticate with Spotify.
-You'll be asked to open a URL, which redirects to the callback URL setup.
+You will be asked to open a URL, which redirects to the callback URL setup.
 Copy the code from the URL and paste it in the terminal.

 ### Configuration.